YahyaAlmodallal/sremov/README.md

         	AND
       o	Time period: (1000/1/1:2023/12/31[pdat])

     Results of both search were uploaded to "Rayyan" software where duplicates were removed and selection process based on eligibility criteria was carried on.
-9599 duplicates were suggested by Rayyan and these were resolved using the auto-resolver (n=8147) and then manually (n=1452)
+9599 duplicates were suggested by Rayyan and these were resolved using the auto-resolver (n=9380, >92% similarity) and then manually (n=219)
-      After duplicate removal: n=***
+      After duplicate removal: n=9768
       Final included articles: n=***